Virtual Transfer University Visits

 Students that receive financial aid are strongly encouraged to visit the Financial Aid Office prior to withdrawing or submitting a general petition.

-Students that are transferring from other colleges who want their credits evaluated for a certificate or degree from JJC must take the following steps.
+Students that are transferring from other colleges or military and want their credits evaluated for a degree or certificate from JJC must take the following steps:

 New Students with 12 or more earned credits from another college or university should complete the steps listed on the Admitted Student page and then contact the Student Advising Center for an individual first semester advising appointment.
 Before scheduling an appointment you must submit official transcripts to the Transfer Credit Evaluation Office.
 JJC will accept an unofficial grade report or transcript for students currently enrolled in coursework at another school, but they must clearly display the students full name and cannot be a photo.
 Email in-progress unofficial transcripts to transfercredit@jjc.edu along with your student ID number, first and last name, and a message stating your intent to schedule an appointment.